This post discusses the super toxic mom that was Ruth DeWittBukater, Roses’ mom in Titanic.

 Ruth doesn’t realize that Rose doesn’t want to live a life of a silent doll that looks pretty and obeys everyone.

-She wanted to live, love, and a life that was her own and not for others to manipulate to their will.
+She wanted adventure, love, and a life that was her own, not for others to manipulate her to their will.

 In an era of plenty of awareness around toxic masculinity, it’s time we start calling out toxic femininity.